CianMRoche/AstroWiki/Galaxies/AGN.md

 ## Blazar
+AKA "Bl-lac object".
 A [[#Quasar|quasar]] with a relativistic jet pointing along out line of sight.
 Have spectra dominated by featureless non-thermal continuum, which we would expect for a relativistic jet along the line of sight.

 ## Collapsar